Python3pkg/Magellan/README.rst

             Only check versions of everything in myPackageFile.txt
     10. "magellan -n MyEnv -p myPackageFile.txt --check-versions | grep Outdated" Same as above but highlight the outdated packages using grep.
-    11. "magellan -n MyEnv -U PackageToUpdate VersionToUpdateTo" Highlight conflicts with current environment when upgrading PackageToUpdate to VersionToUpdateTo.
-Note this argument can be called multiple times, e.g., "magellan -n MyEnv -U celery 3.0.19 -U celery 3.0.20 -U celery 3.0.21"
+    11. "magellan -n MyEnv -P PackageToCheck Version" Highlight conflicts with current environment when upgrading or adding a new package.
-    12. "magellan -n MyEnv -A PackageToAdd VersionToAdd" Highlight conflicts with current environment when adding new package PackageToAdd at VersionToAdd.
-Note this argument can be called multiple times, e.g., "magellan -n MyEnv -A celery 3.0.19 -A celery 3.0.20" If a version of the package is already in the environment use -U.
+            Note this argument can be called multiple times, e.g., "magellan -n MyEnv -P Django 1.8.1 -P pbr 1.0.1"